-Five patent applications, four non-provisional and one provisional, have been filed by the Company with the U.S. Patent Office.
-The Patents have been granted on the four non-provisional patents.
-The Company has also filed for a trademark for the 'BIP'.
+Seven patent applications, six non-provisional and one provisional, have been filed by the Company with the U.S. Patent Office.
+The Patents have been granted on the six non-provisional patents.
+The Company also owns the trademark for the 'BIP'.